nt-bpt/jenkins-pipeline-libvirt-qemu/README.md

 vnc_bind_address   = "0.0.0.0"
 ```

-If there is an issue with the build enable logging
+If there is an issue with the build enable logging.
+The build process will use vnc to run the boot commands.
+This executes the initial Armbian setup to configure the system.
+After vnc ssh is used to execute the provision.sh script.
+If you need to troubleshoot problems with software being installed edit the provision.sh script.
 ```bash
 export PAKCER_LOG=1
 export PAKCER_LOG_PATH="packer.log"